wattdepot/wattdepot/docs/overview/domainmodel.md

 ## Collector

-Collectors are processes that contact a Sensor and obtain Measurements from it.
+Collectors are processes that contact a Sensor, obtain Measurements from it, then store this data in a WattDepot server.

 One implementation of a Collector might be a software program that uses the IP address of a Sensor to contact it and request a measurement value.
 After obtaining that value, it then contacts a WattDepot server and uses the HTTP API to store that value in the server.